1994 Canadian federal budget: Corporate income taxes

+GST and other taxes

+Along with the reduction in the deductibility of meals and entertainment expenses, the proportion of GST that could be claimed on these expenses as an input tax credit was also reduced to 50%.

 Expenditures

 Transfers to provinces

 The budget announced the freezing of Canada Assistance Plan (CAP) payments to their 1994-95 levels after March 31, 1995.
-Unlike the 1990 restrictions, all provinces (including those receiving equalization payments) are affected by the cap.
+Unlike the 1990 restrictions, all provinces (including those receiving equalization payments) were affected by the cap.

-The Reform Party (then the third party by number of seats in the House) supported reductions to the CAP while criticizing that the cutbacks are not matched by amendments to health national standards to give more freedom to provinces in adjusting the services they provide.
+The Reform Party (then the third party by number of seats in the House) supported reductions to the CAP while criticizing that the cutbacks were not matched by amendments to health national standards to give more freedom to provinces in adjusting the services they provide.